 Policy Statement on the Prevention of Harassment

-The U.S. Department of Transportation is committed to creating a work environment free from harassment on the basis of race, color, sex, national origin, religion, age, disability, marital status, pregnancy, genetic information, sexual orientation, gender identity, or retaliation.
-Harassment, in this context, is defined as conduct that is so offensive as to create a work environment that a reasonable person would consider intimidating, hostile, or offensive.
-As Secretary of Transportation, I am committed to our longstanding policy that harassment will not be tolerated and must not occur.
+The U.S. Department of Transportation is committed to creating a work environment free from harassment on the basis of race, color, sex, national origin, religion, age, disability, pregnancy, sexual orientation, gender identity, genetic information, or retaliation.

-I am committed to providing a workplace free from harassment where every employee, contractor, and applicant is treated with respect and dignity.
-I expect each employee and contractor to join me in ensuring a harassment-free workplace by engaging in conduct that is consistent with this policy.
+I am committed to providing a workplace free from harassment where everyone is treated with respect and dignity.
+I expect each of you to join me in cultivating this ideal.